Rural Health Careers Camp

 Applications are reviewed on a first-come, first-served basis.
-Preference is given to high school students living in rural Illinois.
-Acceptance is not guaranteed.
+Students must be high school students living in rural Illinois.

 The 2023 Rural Health Careers Camp is scheduled to be held from June 26 – 28, 2023 at the Bishop Lane Retreat Center, 7708 E McGregor Rd, Rockford, IL 61102.

 The cost of the camp is $100.00 per camper.
-Payment is not due until May 2023.
+Payment due online at time of acceptance.
 Scholarships are available!

 We are looking for rural Illinois high school students who are passionate about helping others through a healthcare career.
 Preference goes to underclassmen and incoming freshman students from the following counties: Boone, Bureau, Carroll, DeKalb, Henderson, Henry, JoDaviess, Knox, LaSalle, Lee, Mercer, Ogle, Putnam, Rock Island, Stark, Stephenson, Warren, Whiteside and Winnebago.
 Seniors and students outside of these counties will be considered, pending availability.